Bengal1/Simple-ViT/README.md

 A key step in the Vision Transformer (ViT) is the patch embedding stage, which transforms an image into a sequence suitable for a Transformer.
 Instead of processing pixels individually or relying on convolutional filters, the input image is divided into fixed-size patches (for example, 16×16 pixels).
 Each patch is then flattened into a vector and projected through a linear layer to a chosen embedding space.
 The result is a sequence of patch embeddings that can be treated similarly to word tokens in natural language processing, allowing the Transformer to apply self-attention mechanisms across the entire image.

 ### Positional Encoding
+Since Transformers process input sequences without any inherent notion of order, it is necessary to provide information about the position of each patch in the image.
+In the Vision Transformer, this is achieved through positional encoding, which adds a vector to each patch embedding to indicate its location within the image.
+Unlike the fixed sinusoidal encodings used in the original Transformer for NLP, ViT often uses learnable positional embeddings, which are initialized randomly and updated during training.
+These learnable embeddings allow the model to adaptively encode spatial relationships between patches, helping the self-attention mechanism capture both local and global structure in the image.

 ### Transformer Encoder